-Naseberry/Sapodilla is a tropical fruit that I enjoyed growing up in Jamaica, this extremely sweet fruit is nature’s candy at its best.
+Naseberry, also known as Sapodilla, is a tropical fruit that I enjoyed growing up in Jamaica.
+This extremely sweet fruit is nature’s candy at its best.
 As you read this article, you will understand why I referred to it as nature’s candy.

 What is naseberry or sapodilla fruit?

-The flesh of the fruit is where the most variation can be seen between different individual fruits.
+Different individual fruits show the most variation in their flesh.
 Typically it is a dark brown color, though it can be reddish-brown or a yellowish color instead.
 There are seeds in the center of the fruit that are flat and black.

 The flesh of the naseberry fruit is particularly sweet in both taste and aroma.
 The aroma is particularly fragrant and noticeable.